Human Design for Beginners: Where to Start

 Start With Orientation

 When people first encounter Human Design, the impulse is often to interpret the entire chart at once.
-That approach tends to produce confusion rather than clarity.
+That approach tends to produce confusion.
 Human Design works best when approached as a system of orientation — a way of asking how energy functions in this particular design, how decisions are meant to be made, and where pressure tends to show up.
 These questions matter more than memorising definitions.

 Your Type Is the Foundation